chandan-st/demo/README.md

 # demo
-this is my first repositrory
+this is my first repository